Logo

 Verbal Reasoning

-An analysis of verbal reasoning helps understand a candidate’s ability to comprehend and rationally examine the given piece of information.
+Analyzing verbal reasoning helps understand a candidate’s ability to comprehend and examine the given information.

 Language Usage